What is the Best Chop Saw for Metal? (2023)

 4. WEN CM1446

-Our team will be perfectly honest, they were pleasantly surprised by the quality and performance of the WEN metal chop saw.
-The Wen CM1446 can also handle both ferrous and non-ferrous metals and has various cutting capacities similar to our team’s top choice.
+I will be perfectly honest, they were pleasantly surprised by the quality and performance of the WEN metal chop saw.
+The Wen CM1446 can also handle both ferrous and non-ferrous metals and has various cutting capacities similar to my top choice.

 With the metal-cutting saw comes a 66 TPI (tooth per inch) carbide-tipped steel blade that can spin at speeds up to 1450 RPM with the help of the motor of 15 amps.